-The Pre-Veterinary Medicine program at the University of Alberta qualifies students for application to the Doctor of Veterinary Medicine programs at the University of Calgary or the University of Saskatchewan.
-Students can register in the Pre-Veterinary Medicine program and then transfer into a degree program at a later time, or may register directly in a degree program in the Faculty.
-The Pre-Veterinary Medicine requirements can also be met through the BSc Animal Health program.
+Pre-Veterinary Medicine at the University of Alberta qualifies students for application to the Doctor of Veterinary Medicine programs at the University of Calgary or the University of Saskatchewan.
+Students wishing to apply to Pre-Veterinary Medicine at the University of Alberta should apply to the BSc Animal Health (any major) or BSc Agriculture (Animal Science major).
+Specialized advising will be provided to Pre-Veterinary Medicine students.